Panchiko: 2016–2020: Resurgence and search effort

 On 21 July 2016, a copy of Panchiko's EP D>E>A>T>H>M>E>T>A>L was discovered in an Oxfam charity shop by an anonymous user of the online message board 4chan.
 The user shared an image of the CD on the music board /mu/ and requested assistance in uncovering more information about the band.
 The liner notes contained only the band members' first names and the EP's year of release, making further investigation difficult.
 Shortly after the initial post, multiple requests were made by other board members for the user to upload a ripped copy of the CD.
 Subsequently, the user complied, eventually sharing the tracks from the EP.
 However, due to the CD-R's age and deterioration, disc rot had corrupted and heavily distorted the audio.
 Many maintained the EP to be a hoax, speculating that the initial 4chan post was a publicity stunt, but the band had nonetheless gained a significant cult following without their knowledge.
 Despite generating considerable interest at the time, no information was uncovered regarding the band.

-In 2017, D>E>A>T>H>M>E>T>A>L was further popularized when the rip was uploaded to YouTube, garnering around two hundred thousand views and sparking renewed interest in the band, ultimately leading to the formation of a dedicated search effort by fans to gather, compile, and discuss new findings.
+In 2017, D>E>A>T>H>M>E>T>A>L was further popularized when the rip was uploaded to YouTube.
+The upload garnered around 200,000 views and sparking renewed interest in the band.
+Ultimately, it also lead to the formation of a dedicated search effort by fans to gather, compile, and discuss new findings.
 On 19 January 2020, researchers took note of a bar code on the EP's cover which directed them to an Oxfam shop in Sherwood, Nottingham, leading users to search for musicians in the area named "Owain".

-On 21 January 2020, a member of the search team successfully located a Facebook profile belonging to Panchiko's lead singer and messaged, "Hello, you'll probably never read this, but are you the lead singer of Panchiko?"
+On 21 January 2020, a member of the search team successfully located a Facebook profile belonging to Panchiko's lead singer.
+They also messaged, "Hello, you'll probably never read this, but are you the lead singer of Panchiko?"
 To which Davies replied, "Yeah."
 Davies, now in his late 30s, had been completely unaware of the EP's circulation online.
 He immediately contacted Wright, who was in South Korea; Wright then contacted Ferreday, who was in Cambridge.
 Neither of them were aware of the band's newfound popularity either.
 The original drummer John was no longer in contact with the band, and his whereabouts are currently unknown.
 It is also unclear if he is aware of Panchiko's current status or success.